GivEnergy/giv_tcp/README.md

 # Usage
 GivTCP can be executed in a number of ways and can be set to output data in multiple formats.
 Exact usage is dependent on your use-case and needs:

-# Execution
+## Execution
+### CLI
-CLI - Execute the script at the command line and pass the relevant function and parameters as per the details below CLI Through Node-Red - Using the Exec node in Node-Red to call the script in the same way as above.
+Execute the script at the command line and pass the relevant function and parameters as per the details below
+### CLI Through Node-Red
+Using the Exec node in Node-Red to call the script in the same way as above.
 This allows automation of script calling within a wider automated system
+### REST Service
-REST Service (docker container) - Deployed inside a Docker container a RESTful service calls the relevant functions using the details below
+Deployed inside a Docker container a RESTful service calls the relevant functions using the details below through GET and POST http methods

-# Outputs (Read mode):
+## Outputs (Read mode):
+### MQTT
-MQTT- The script will publish directly to the nominated MQTT broker all the requested read data.
+The script will publish directly to the nominated MQTT broker all the requested read data.
+### JSON
-JSON-  The functions return a JSON formated object which can then be consumed by other systems or functions
+The functions return a JSON formated object which can then be consumed by other systems or functions

-## Docker
+### Docker

-## RESTful
+### RESTful

-## CLI
+### CLI

-## CLI Through Node-Red
+### CLI Through Node-Red

+## GivTCP functions
-# Read functions
+### Read Data
 To retrieve data and publish to the MQTT queue the read.py script is called with arguments as below:

 `python3 read.py {{functionName}}`